Authorities investigating after Alex Murdaugh was found shot

 HAMPTON COUNTY, S.C.
 (WCBD) – Officials with the South Carolina Law Enforcement Division (SLED) confirmed to News 2 they are investigating a shooting in Hampton County.

-Law enforcement officials in Hampton County say Alex Murdaugh was found shot in the head at a property in the 15000 block of Salkahatchie Rd.
+Law enforcement officials in Hampton County say Alex Murdaugh was found shot in the head at a property in the 15000 block of Salkehatchie Rd.

 He was taken to a hospital in Savannah for treatment.